11ty/11ty-website/src/docs/plugins/serverless.md

 ---
 ```

 Anything other than `build` is assumed to map to a serverless function.
-We used the name `possum`, but you can use any string and it should map to the `name` you passed to the Bundler Plugin above.
+We used the name `possum`, but you can use any string.
+(Just make sure it maps to the `name` you passed to the Bundler Plugin above.)

 #### Build-time and Serverless

 You _can_ mix both `build` and `possum` in the same permalink object!
-This will make the same input file render both at build-time and in a serverless function.
-This might be useful when you want a specific URL for a CMS preview but still want the production build to use full build-time templates.
+This will make the same input file render both at build-time _and_ in a serverless function.

+This might be useful when you want a specific URL for a CMS preview, but still want the production build to use full build-time templates.

 ```yaml
 ---